jongio/vscodespaces/vscodespaces/quickstarts/vscode.md

 ## 2. Sign in

-To sign into Codespaces, you press **F1** and select the **Codespaces: Sign In** command in the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette).
+To sign into Visual Studio Codespaces, you press **F1** and select the **Codespaces: Sign In** command in the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette).
 Follow the prompts in your browser to complete the sign in.

 ## 3. Create a codespace